1 / 6

 Merino rams (male sheep) are easily distinguished by their impressive curled horns.
-The females (ewes) can be identified by their pink noses and wrinkly necks.
-Almost all merinos live on farms in the Southern Alps of the South Island where they thrive in the rugged mountain terrain and produce the finest wool in the world.
+The ewes (females, pronounced “yous”) can be identified by their pink noses and wrinkly necks.
+Almost all New Zealand’s merinos live in the Southern Alps of the South Island where they thrive in rugged mountain terrain and grow the finest wool in the world.

-New Zealand merino wool is exported around the world and used by fashion houses to produce high quality suits, active-wear and fashion clothing.
-Companies like SmartWool (USA), Armani (Italy), John Smedley (United Kingdom) and J. Press (Japan) all use New Zealand merino wool.
+New Zealand merino wool is sought-after worldwide.
+It is used to produce quality suits, high-performance outdoorwear and fashion clothing.
+Companies like SmartWool (USA), Armani (Italy), John Smedley (United Kingdom) and J. Press (Japan) all use New Zealand merino.

 You can't beat the setting of this Lodge overlooking the mountains and the valley.
-The sheep muster and shearing demonstration were a highlight of our trip to the South Island
+The sheep muster and shearing demonstration were a highlight of our trip to the South Island! - TripAdvisor

 ¿Tienes una gran historia para contar?
 Agrega tu artículo